 4. Seal strands with oil

 The best way to seal and solidify your strands end to end and bolster wellness is applying an oil treatment to the ends of your hair.
 This step comes in after the leave-in conditioner and the detangling to lock-in moisture.
 We love heavy oils like this jojoba oil or this coconut oil because their dense formulas are enough to lay down the cuticle without weighing down your child’s curls.

-If you've been natural for a while, wrapping your hair is just a typical part of your nighttime routine.
-While wrapping hair before bed is second nature to many grown-up naturals, your little ones should be following in your footsteps to reap the same benefits.
+If you’ve been natural for a while, protecting your hair at night is just a typical part of your nighttime routine.
+While wrapping or pineappling hair before bed is second nature to many grown-up naturals, your little ones should be following in your footsteps to reap the same benefits.
 The earlier you start this routine, the more familiar it will be.
-Your child will need to learn how to make good choices for their hair over time so encourage them to help choose a satin bonnet in their favorite color or one of your old cotton t-shirts to use with the plopping method.
+Your child will need to learn how to make good choices for their hair over time so encourage them to help choose a satin bonnet or satin scrunchie in their favorite color or one of your old cotton t-shirts to use with the plopping method.
 Wrapping hair before bed helps to eliminate tangles, breakage and helps to lock in hydration throughout the night.
+Pineappling will help prevent extra friction from tossing and turning on a pillow.
 All of these benefits will help make the next morning easier for you and your kids.

 If you like this content for curly kids, share it with your curl friends and remember to follow @NaturallyCurly on Instagram.